SmithWillSuffice/ohanga-pai/content/questions/12_pension_funds.md

 But the consumption is also taxed, one way or another (through rents, wage incomes from sales to pensioners, and so on).
-The pension payments are not a monetary cost of the private firms, they're income, but a real cost: the firms will sell more to the pensioners not their workers.
+The pension payments are not a monetary cost of the private firms, they're income, but they are a real cost: the firms will sell more to the pensioners not their workers.
 This however supports private firm debt relief and savings desires.

 Plus, pensioners are not bidding up prices directly, they'll pay the rent, utilities